 Perhaps your child doesn’t seem like their usual self.
 They might seem more withdrawn, moody, or anxious than usual.
 It can look different for everyone.
 Mental health challenges and disorders can impact how a person thinks, feels and behaves.
 There are many different signs and symptoms.

-If there is a specific mental health challenge that you are wondering about, visit our challenges and disorders section to learn more.
+If there is a specific mental health challenge that you are wondering about, visit our challenges and disorders section on our website to learn more.

 Some examples of behaviour that might raise concerns: